ZF-Commons/ZfcUser/README.md

 ### Post-Install: Zend\Db

-1. If you do not already have a connection set up via DI, put the following in `./config/autoload/database.config.php`:
+1. If you do not already have a PDO connection set up via DI, put the following in `./config/autoload/database.config.php`:

         <?php